Article

 • Why should the reader keep reading your article?
 What will they learn?
 What are the benefits to the reader?

-• What will the reader do?
-In the end, will they have set up a new server, built an application, secured their data, learned a new skill, or something else?
+• What will the reader accomplish in the article?
+By the end of it, will they have set up a new server, built a production-ready application, secured their data, gained a new skill, or something else?

 Organize your article by aligning your main content with the points made in the introduction.
-A strong introduction helps the reader quickly decide if they should keep reading.
+A strong introduction helps the reader understand what the main content is all about, and quickly decide if they should keep reading.

-Keep focusing on the article's solution instead of the reader or the technology.
+Focus on the article's solution instead of the reader or the technology.
 Don't use phrases like "you will learn how to," which place the focus on the reader.
-Instead, use phrases like "you will install," or "you will set up."
+Instead, use phrases like "you will install," or "you will set up".

 Prerequisites

-The prerequisites section is where you explain what the reader should have or do before they follow the article.
+The prerequisites section is where you explain all requirements the reader should consider before following the steps in your article.
 You should include information like:

-• The type and number of servers to deploy, including the distribution, plan size, and network requirements
+• The type and number of servers to deploy, distribution, specifications, and network requirements.

-• Common software stacks to deploy, like LAMP or Docker
+• Common software stacks to deploy such as LAMP, LEMP, or MERN.

 • DNS settings